samshaq19912009/samshaq19912009.github.io/_posts/2016-04-02-Principal Components Analysis.md

 \end{pmatrix} \in \mathbb{R}^k
 $$
 Thus, whereas $x^{(i)} \in \mathbb{R}^n $, the vector$y^{(i)}$ now gives a lower k-dimensional representation.
 PCA is therefore also refered as a **dimensinality reduction** algorithm.

+To find these principal components:
+> First find the eigenvectors of the covariance matrix $s = x^T x / n $
+>
+> Rank the eigenvalue
+>
+> Also can perform the SVD on the covariance matrix and find the singular value